Lu-17/drug_development_b/README.md

 **Fig 5.** ![image](https://user-images.githubusercontent.com/88295292/130263657-7d87f51a-4c68-432d-936e-3b1ddef87710.png)

-Instead the lysozyme protein workflow was regenerated to discribe realistic molecular motion of the system.
+Instead the lysozyme protein workflow was regenerated to describe realistic molecular motion of the system.

 ## Workflow
 The following workflow (https://usegalaxy.eu/u/shadwa_7/h/md) was executed using PDB: 1AKI as shown in the figure below.
 This workflow was extracted from the following Galaxy tutorial: https://training.galaxyproject.org/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.html#process